 About Me

-I am a Computer Science PhD student at Vanderbilt University, working with Dr. Ipek Oguz in the Medical Image Computing Lab (MedICL).
+I am a Computer Science PhD student at Vanderbilt University, advised by Dr. Ipek Oguz in the Medical Image Computing Lab (MedICL).
 My research is also affiliated with the Vanderbilt Institute for Surgery and Engineering (VISE).
 I previously graduated summa cum laude with a B.S. in Computer Science from California Baptist University.

-Previously, I was a Software Engineer at GE Vernova, where I led our wildfire forecasting initiative and co-led a company-wide initiative to integrate Generative AI into GEV’s Electrification Software products.
+Before beginning my PhD, I was a Software Engineer at GE Vernova, where I led end-to-end machine learning initiative for wildfire risk forecasting and co-led a company-wide generative AI adoption effort across Electrification Software.

 If you’re interested in my research or would like to collaborate, please reach out!